 Do you wake up with frequent migraines?
 Does your jaw pop or click when you eat chewy or hard foods?
-You may have TMJ.
-Dr. Catherine Wilder and Dr. Lauren Shepard offer TMJ treatment in Katy, TX.
-Temporomandibular joint disorders are caused by dysfunction in or damage to the joints that connect the jawbone to the skull.
-Addressing TMJ disorders help restore the smile and stop pain and damage caused by dysfunction in the temporomandibular joint.
+You may have a TMJ disorder.
+Dr. Catherine Wilder and Dr. Lauren Shepard offer TMJ treatment to patients in Katy, TX.

+Addressing TMJ disorders helps restore the smile and stop pain and damage caused by dysfunction in the temporomandibular joint.
 Drs.
-Wilder and Shepard offer a range of treatments including custom oral appliances for the treatment of complex bite problems.
-We seek to address the root problem of a TMJ disorder so that we can work with you to restore your oral health and long-term stability in your natural smile.
+Wilder and Shepard offer a range of treatments, including custom oral appliances for complex bite problems.
+We seek to address the root problem of a TMJ disorder.
+Finding the root of the problem helps us work with you to restore your oral health and long-term stability in your natural smile.

 Symptoms of TMJ Disorders